AnthonyFuller/TonyTools/README.md

 - HMTextureTools
     - Allows you to convert and rebuild various texture formats from the Hitman WOA Trilogy from various platforms.

+- HMLanguageTools \[DEV\]
+    - Allows you to convert and rebuild various language formats from the Hitman WOA Trilogy.

 - HMAScrambler
    - Allows you to convert .scrambled to .ini (and vice versa) from the game Hitman Absolution.